Envestnet (NYSE:ENV) Updates Q3 2022 Earnings Guidance

 Envestnet Price Performance

-Envestnet (NYSE:ENV – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
-The business services provider reported $0.49 EPS for the quarter, topping analysts’ consensus estimates of $0.46 by $0.03.
-Envestnet had a positive return on equity of 7.52% and a negative net margin of 2.42%.
-The firm had revenue of $318.90 million during the quarter, compared to analysts’ expectations of $324.02 million.
-During the same quarter last year, the business posted $0.35 EPS.
-The firm’s quarterly revenue was up 10.5% compared to the same quarter last year.
-On average, equities research analysts expect that Envestnet will post 1.07 EPS for the current fiscal year.
+Envestnet (NYSE:ENV – Get Rating) last announced its quarterly earnings data on Thursday, August 4th.
+The business services provider reported $0.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.46 by $0.03.
+Envestnet had a negative net margin of 2.42% and a positive return on equity of 7.52%.
+The company had revenue of $318.90 million during the quarter, compared to analysts’ expectations of $324.02 million.
+During the same quarter in the prior year, the company earned $0.35 EPS.
+The firm’s revenue was up 10.5% on a year-over-year basis.
+On average, analysts predict that Envestnet will post 1.07 EPS for the current fiscal year.

-In related news, CEO William Crager acquired 920 shares of Envestnet stock in a transaction dated Wednesday, June 29th.
-The stock was acquired at an average cost of $53.79 per share, with a total value of $49,486.80.
-Following the purchase, the chief executive officer now directly owns 306,241 shares in the company, valued at approximately $16,472,703.39.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Insiders own 1.44% of the company’s stock.
+In related news, CEO William Crager purchased 920 shares of the company’s stock in a transaction that occurred on Wednesday, June 29th.
+The stock was bought at an average price of $53.79 per share, for a total transaction of $49,486.80.
+Following the completion of the transaction, the chief executive officer now owns 306,241 shares in the company, valued at approximately $16,472,703.39.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+1.44% of the stock is currently owned by insiders.

+Hedge funds have recently modified their holdings of the business.
+Covestor Ltd increased its position in Envestnet by 86.2% during the 1st quarter.
+Covestor Ltd now owns 1,398 shares of the business services provider’s stock valued at $104,000 after buying an additional 647 shares in the last quarter.
+PNC Financial Services Group Inc. raised its holdings in Envestnet by 8.7% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 3,346 shares of the business services provider’s stock worth $249,000 after purchasing an additional 267 shares during the period.
+Virtu Financial LLC purchased a new stake in Envestnet in the 1st quarter worth $259,000.
+Graham Capital Management L.P. purchased a new stake in Envestnet during the 1st quarter worth approximately $347,000.
+Finally, Guggenheim Capital LLC purchased a new position in Envestnet in the 1st quarter valued at $470,000.

 Envestnet, Inc, together with its subsidiaries, provides wealth management software and services in the United States and internationally.
 It operates through Envestnet Wealth Solutions and Envestnet Data & Analytics segments.
 The company's product and services include Envestnet | Enterprise, which provides an end-to-end open architecture wealth management platform, as well as offers data aggregation and reporting, data analytics, and digital advice capabilities; Envestnet | Tamarac that provides trading, rebalancing, portfolio accounting, performance reporting, and client relationship management software; and Envestnet | MoneyGuide that provides goals-based financial planning solutions to the financial services industry.